ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CWT, JWT and UCCS

 An EAT is either a CWT as defined in {{RFC8392}}, a UCCS as defined in {{UCCS.Draft}}, a JWT as defined in {{RFC7519}} or a Detatched EAT Bundle defined below (TODO: reference).
-All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on carry over to EAT.
+All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from these carry over to EAT.

 This specification extends those specifications by defining additional claims for attestation.
 This specification also describes the notion of a "profile" that can narrow the definition of an EAT and fill in details for specific usage scenarios.